vgno/2024-ai-news-perspectives/README.md

 ## Example assessments

-Here are examples of article classified as each perspective, and an explanation for the classification from GPT-4 Omni.
+Here are examples of articles classified in each category, and an explanation for the classification from GPT-4 Omni.

 | Article | Perspective  | Explanation  |
 |---------|--------------|--------------|